learn-co-curriculum/phase-3-syllabus-flex-60-week/README.md

   - ⭐️ Self Quiz
 - Topics in OO - Class Variables and Methods in Ruby (9)
   - ⭐️ Class Variables and Methods Quiz
+- (Optional) Additional Practice: OO Ruby

 ## Week 28 - 30

-This week, you'll wrap up the last couple topics on Object Oriented Ruby, and then get into the next big exciting topic on your programming journey: databases!
+This week, you'll wrap up the last couple topics on Object-Oriented Ruby, and then get into the next big exciting topic on your programming journey: databases!

 You'll start with the fundamentals of SQL to learn how **relational databases**